utshomax/postman-docs/src/pages/docs/postman-flows/concepts/creating-a-form.md

 In Forms, _questions_ represent the input fields that users will interact with.
 Each question can have various question types, such as short answer, paragraph, checkboxes, multiple choice, or dropdown.

-* Question Types
+The following question types are supported:

 * **Short answer** - Creates a single-line text box for users to provide concise responses.
 * **Paragraph** - Creates a multiple-line text box for users to enter longer text or descriptions.
 * **Checkboxes** - Creates a list of options with checkboxes for users to select multiple choices.
 * **Multiple choice** - Creates a list of options with radio buttons for users to select a single choice.
 * **Dropdown** - Creates a dropdown list with options that users can select from.
 * **Required** - Enables you to make certain questions mandatory, ensuring that users must provide responses before submitting the form.

 ## Form workflow